Loganv308/TwitchAnalyticsBot/README.md

 ## TwitchAnalyticsBot

-TwitchAnalyticsBot is an under-development Javascript program that has been used to log chat messages in real-time from one or more twitch.tv livestream.
+TwitchAnalyticsBot is a JavaScript-based application currently in development, designed to log chat messages in real-time from one or more Twitch.tv livestreams.

-This program was originally developed back in ~2021 using very rough Javascript code, not my favorite language, but it worked well with the Twitch.tv API.
-I picked it back up late 2024 and since then, this project has been and revised and refactored many times over...
+Originally created around 2021, the initial version was built using a basic JavaScript implementation.
+While JavaScript is not my preferred language, it provided effective integration with the Twitch API.
+In late 2024, I resumed work on the project, and since then, it has undergone multiple rounds of refactoring and improvement.

-The intent and purpose of this project has been to make query-able databases for analytical purposes on something I indulge in commonly, Twitch livestreams.
+The primary goal of this project is to create a queryable database for analytical insights into Twitch livestreams—a platform I frequently engage with.

-Feel free to contribute code and add to this project as it's been a passion project for many months now to which I'm actively contributing.
+This has been a long-running passion project, and I continue to actively maintain and develop it.
+Contributions are welcome and encouraged.